HomePhoto & VideoVSCO

 • Tone, for highlights and shadows.
 Lifting shadows to rescue detail is something we use constantly on backlit photos.

 • Clarity and sharpen.
-A gentle touch adds bite, but push too far and skin and skies turn crunchy.
+A gentle touch adds bite and cuts haze, but push too far and skin and skies turn crunchy.

 • Grain.
-A little added grain is the secret to that authentic film feel, and it hides minor noise nicely.
+A little added grain gives that film texture and hides minor noise nicely.

 Our advice is to make tiny adjustments and step back often.
-The temptation on a vivid iPad display is to overcook everything, so we frequently set a photo down, look again a minute later, and dial it back.
+The temptation on a bright iPad display is to overcook everything, so we frequently set a photo down, look again a minute later, and dial it back.
+A few of these tools, HSL and Clarity among them, are gated behind a paid membership, so if a slider shows a lock icon that is the trial or Starter limit talking rather than a bug.

 The recipe trick that saves real time

 Once you land on an edit you love, do not lose it.
-VSCO lets you save any combination of preset and slider settings as a recipe, which is genuinely the feature that made the app indispensable for us.
+With a Plus membership VSCO lets you save any combination of preset and slider settings as a recipe, and it is genuinely the feature that made the app stick for us.
 Finish an edit, tap the recipes icon, and save the current settings.
-From then on you can apply that exact look to a new photo with one tap.
+From then on you can apply that exact look to a new photo with one tap, and you can batch a whole set the same way.

 The limits worth knowing before you commit

-VSCO is a lovely app, but it is fair to flag the rough edges.
+VSCO is a likeable app, but it is fair to flag the rough edges.
 The biggest is the paywall.
-So much of what people picture when they think of VSCO, the full film library and the best tools, sits behind the VSCO Plus subscription, and as mentioned the free trial starts the moment you open the app.
-The free tier is usable, but you will feel the walls fairly quickly if you edit often.
+So much of what people picture when they think of VSCO, the full film library and the deeper tools, sits behind a paid membership, and as mentioned the free trial starts the moment you open the app and renews into a yearly charge if you forget it.
+The free Starter tier is usable, but you will feel the walls fairly quickly if you edit often.

 Good alternatives if VSCO is not the fit